 - Settlement values of other emergency room malpractice and surgery cases

-- Braverman, Alan C., et al. "Clinical features and outcomes of pregnancy-related acute aortic dissection."
+- Braverman, Alan C., et al. “Clinical features and outcomes of pregnancy-related acute aortic dissection.”
 JAMA Cardiology 6.1 (2021): 58-66.
-(This study looked at what were pregnancy-related aortic dissection’s clinical characteristics, imaging features, and outcomes.
+(This study examined pregnancy-related aortic dissection’s clinical characteristics, imaging features, and outcomes.
 The researchers found that more than half of onset aortic dissections were detected during the pregnancy.
-They also found that dilated aortas were associated with Type A aortic dissections and not Type B. The researchers concluded that recognizing pregnancy-related aortic dissection’s underlying risks and conditions could improve the management of aortopathic women.)
+They also found that dilated aortas were associated with Type A aortic dissections, not Type B. The researchers concluded that recognizing pregnancy-related aortic dissection’s underlying risks and conditions could improve the management of aortopathic women.)

-- Czerny, Martin, et al. "Prediction of mortality rate in acute type A dissection: the German Registry for Acute Type A Aortic Dissection score."
+- Czerny, Martin, et al. “Prediction of mortality rate in acute type A dissection: the German Registry for Acute Type A Aortic Dissection score.”
 European Journal of Cardio-Thoracic Surgery 58.4 (2020): 700-706.
-(This study looked at a scoring system’s effectiveness at determining the mortality rate of individuals who underwent Type A aortic dissection surgeries.
+(This study looked at a scoring system’s effectiveness in determining the mortality rate of individuals who underwent Type A aortic dissection surgeries.
 The researchers enrolled over 2,500 patients in this program.
-They found that the scoring system was an effective and simple tool to predict the 30-day mortality rate for individuals undergoing Type A aortic dissection surgeries.
+They found that the scoring system was a practical and simple tool to predict the 30-day mortality rate for individuals undergoing Type A aortic dissection surgeries.
 The researchers recommended its widespread use.)

-- Gopalakrishnan, Chandrasekar, et al. "Association of fluoroquinolones with the risk of aortic aneurysm or aortic dissection."
+- Gopalakrishnan, Chandrasekar, et al. “Association of fluoroquinolones with the risk of aortic aneurysm or aortic dissection.”
 JAMA Internal Medicine.
 180.12 (2020): 1596-1605.
 (This study looked at whether fluoroquinolone increased the aortic dissection or aneurysm risk.
 The researchers looked at pneumonia and urinary tract infection patients who took either fluoroquinolones or azithromycin.
 They found that pneumonia patients who took fluoroquinolones were slightly more at risk for aortic dissections or aneurysms than those who took azithromycin.
 However, the rates were insignificant for both drugs.
 The researchers also found no significant risk for aortic dissections or aneurysms in UTI patients who took either drug.
-They concluded that the fluoroquinolone’s benefits outweigh the small aortic aneurysm or dissection risk.)
+They concluded that the benefits of fluoroquinolone outweigh the small aortic aneurysms or dissection risks.)